Ukraine helped build China’s modern military, but when war came, Beijing chose Russia

 “Now Ukraine can observe who is a real friend in this very critical situation,” he said, “and we can assess that China is not a friend.
 It’s not an enemy, but not a friend.
 It’s somewhere in between.”

-China Foreign Minister Wang Yi reiterated on Monday that Russia was his country’s “most important strategic partner.”
+Chinese Foreign Minister Wang Yi reiterated Monday that Russia was his country’s “most important strategic partner.”
 China abstained from a U.N. vote to condemn Russia’s invasion.

 In a statement to The Washington Post on Tuesday, the Chinese Embassy in Washington said Beijing’s position on Ukraine was consistent.